pau1ie/Booklet/documents/user/terms.rst

 * Elder Island script, Ogham scripts

-    It also has an abnormal direction.
-Its direction is vertically from bottom to top.
+    These also have an abnormal direction, vertically from bottom to top.

-From top to bottom, or from bottom to top are not affected by the order of pages if you riffle horizontally.
+Top to bottom, or bottom to top are not affected by the order of pages if you riffle horizontally.
-However, whether the reading direction is LR or RL affects the page ordering considering reading efficiency.
+However, whether the reading direction is LR or RL the page ordering is affected considering reading efficiency.

-The default setting of HornPenguin Booklet is a LR direction and supports *RL*.
+The default setting of HornPenguin Booklet is a LR direction. *RL* is also suppported.

 Supporting *RL* is not complicated.
 Just reverse order the pages before applying to rearrange transformation to the pages.

 Printing markers